private Shooting Preserve Permits

-There has been an increased interest in private shooting preserve permits in South Dakota, but an individual should first look at the high costs and requirements of such an operation.
-A shooting preserve requires compliance with various laws and rules, minimum release/harvest of birds, and recordkeeping requirements for such a permit.
-Success or profit of such an operation requires increased costs of advertising, lodging facilities, plantings for dense nesting cover (DNC), food plots, and wide tree belts for increased winter season bird survival.
+A shooting preserve requires compliance with various laws and rules, minimum release/harvest of birds and record-keeping requirements for such a permit.
+This type of operation marketing costs, lodging facilities, plantings for dense nesting cover, food plots and wide tree belts for increased winter season bird survival.

 Any individual may charge a hunter to hunt on leased or privately owned land and may release pen-reared pheasants into an area to supplement native bird numbers for hunting.
 These birds may be purchased as day old chicks (raised for later release) or older fully colored adult type birds.